moj-analytical-services/rpackage_training/README.md

 ## Section 11 - Testing your code

+We now have a separate training course ([link to code testing training repo](https://github.com/moj-analytical-services/codetestingtraining)) that gives a more thorough introduction to testing code but we will cover the basics here.

 You have written (in this case been given) some code but how do you know that it is actually doing what you intended?
 You might use `devtools::load_all()` to load your package and then try the